dataiku/dss-plugin-similarity-search/README.md

 This Dataiku DSS plugin provides two recipes to find similar items in your data using Nearest Neighbor Search.

-This plugin is not compatible with partitioning.
+⚠️ This plugin is not currently compatible with [partitioning](https://doc.dataiku.com/dss/latest/partitions/index.html).

 Documentation: https://www.dataiku.com/dss/plugins/info/near-neighbor-search.html